maragudk/goqite/README.md

 - Messages are sent to and received from the queue, and are guaranteed to not be redelivered before a timeout occurs.
 - Support for multiple queues in one table.
 - Message timeouts can be extended, to support e.g. long-running tasks.
+- A job runner abstraction is provided on top of the queue, for your background tasks.
 - A simple HTTP handler is provided for your convenience.
 - No non-test dependencies.
 Bring your own SQLite driver.